maaslalani/slides/README.md

   be a link to a remote `json` file which slides will fetch before presenting.
 * `author`: A `string` to display on the bottom-left corner of the presentation view.
 Defaults to the OS current user's full name.
 Can be empty to hide the author.
-* `date`: A `string` that is used to format today's date in the native Go format `2006-01-02` or in the `YYYY-MM-DD` format.
+* `date`: A `string` that is used to format today's date in the `YYYY-MM-DD` format.
 If the date is not a valid format, the string will be displayed.
-Defaults to `2006-01-02`.
+Defaults to `YYYY-MM-DD`.
 * `paging`: A `string` that contains 0 or more `%d` directives.
 The first `%d` will be replaced with the current slide number and the second `%d` will be replaced with the total slides count.
 Defaults to `Slide %d / %d`.